Inglis Dam & Island Recreation Area

 Lake Rousseau was originally flooded in the early 1900s with a hydro-electric dam.

-The Inglis Dam Recreation Area is located off of W Riverwood Drive approximately 2 miles east of US 19.
+The Inglis Dam Recreation Area is located off West Riverwood Drive approximately 2 miles east of U.S. 19.
 The Inglis Main Dam, the larger of two spillway structures for Lake Rousseau, is located at this site and provides an access bridge onto Inglis Island’s south side.

 Ample paved parking is located south of the Main Dam along with a boat ramp to access the upstream Lake Rousseau side of the dam.
 If boating in Lake Rousseau, it is wise to stay within the marked navigation channels.
 The river channel maintained by Cross Florida Greenway staff and side channels maintained by Citrus County along the south side of the lake are the only parts of Rousseau that are not heavily riddled with stumps.
 Multi-use platforms run along the lakeshore for freshwater fishing, bird-watching or picnicking.